bburns/PyVoyager/README.md

     Neptune-Voyager2-Triton-Narrow,C1139255,C1140614

 The alternative would be to base this more automatically on distance from the planet and angular radius, but that might be a future enhancement - it would also allow for a gradual slow-down around closest approach.

+The Hough circle detector is not sensitive enough to produce very stable movies, so another step is performed to stabilize each frame with respect to the last stable frame.
+The technique is called ECC Maximization [13].
+This step is part of the `vg center` command.

 The PDS volumes come with index files for all the images they contain, which have been compiled into one smaller file using `vg init files`.
 The resulting file (`db/files.csv`) looks like this: